Aim: We aimed to identify new plasma biomarkers for the diagnosis of Pulmonary Tuberculosis

-problems.
-Until now, effective, convenient, and affordable methods for diagnosis of Pulmonary tuberculosis
+Until now, effective, convenient, and affordable methods for diagnosis of PTB were still lacking.

 Objective: This study focused on constructing a label-free LC-MS/MS-based comparative proteomics

 between six tuberculosis patients and six healthy controls to identify Differentially Expressed Proteins